Assassination of Alexander I, King of Yugoslavia (1934)

 The day after his death, King Alexander I’s body was transported back to Yugoslavia by the ship that had brought him to France, the Royal Yugoslav Navy destroyer Dubrovnik escorted by French, Italian, and British ships.

-On October 18, 1934, 500,000 people lined the streets of Belgrade to see the funeral procession of King Alexander.
+On October 18, 1934, 500,000 people lined the streets of Belgrade to see King Alexander’s funeral procession.
 The funeral was attended by royalty and leading statesmen from Europe.
-Alexander was buried next to his mother in the royal crypt at St. George’s Church, also known as Oplenac, in Topola, Yugoslavia, now in Serbia.
+Alexander was buried next to his mother in the royal crypt at St. George’s Church, also known as Oplenac, Yugoslavia, now in Serbia.

 Alexander was succeeded by his 11-year-old son who ascended the throne as King Peter II of Yugoslavia.
 Because of his age, a Regency Council was established, led by his father’s first cousin Prince Paul of Yugoslavia.
 In November 1945, the Yugoslav monarchy was formally abolished and King Peter II was deposed but he never abdicated.